RobinKwong/robinkwong.github.io/_posts/2017-11-11-adventurex.md

 By approaching it from a new angle, usually enough to get back to where Ineeded to be. so needed a 3rd focus:

-the game itself
+The game itself

 sometimes that's not enough, so, 4th focus:

-the whole series.
+The whole series.

 So, when people say that the backstory and the overarching meta-narrative is a bit of a mess, that's because it's at the bottom of the priority list.